 The USCA Breed Book forms the basis for the dog's pedigree, which not only lists the name and lineage of ancestors, but also gives information regarding their usefulness for service.
-It provides data regarding color and markings and type of coat of the siblings; and color and markings, type of coat, performance titles, breed show ratings, breed survey results, and hip certifications of the parents and grandparents and their siblings.
-The USCA Breed Book and the pedigrees also make special mention of progeny descending from the following breedings: Premium, Advanced, and Basic.
+It provides data regarding color and markings and type of coat of the siblings; and color and markings, type of coat, performance titles, breed show ratings, breed survey results, dna testing and hip certifications of the parents and grandparents and their siblings.
+The USCA Breed Book and the pedigrees also make special mention of progeny descending from the following breedings: Premium, Advanced, Basic and Performance.